iamrizul/iamrizul/README.md

 - 👋 Hi, I’m @iamrizul.
-- 👀 I’m interested in Blockchain Development.
+- 👀 I’m interested in Data Science and ML.
-- 🌱 I’m currently working as a blockchain developer @onegyft.
+- 🌱 I’m currently working as a Analyst in Trendence.
-- 💞️ I’m looking to collaborate on web3 projects.
+- 💞️ I’m looking to collaborate on ML projects.
 - 📫 How to reach me rizuls.tomar010@gmail.com

 <!---